aliceseaborn/corazon-leather/pages/about.md

 ## Who runs this contest?

 A bit about our history.
-Jayson DaBoi and crew are proud to present the fifth annual Corazón Leather contest.
+Jayson DaBoi and crew are proud to present the sixth annual Corazón Leather contest.
 You can find more about our history on the [history page](http://www.corazonleathernm.com/index.php/history) page of this website.

 ## Attending Corazón Leather events.